ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_overview.md

 VMware vCenter Server on {{site.data.keyword.cloud}} with Hybridity Bundle is an instance available in V2.3 and later releases.
 Beginning with V2.6, the vCenter Server with Hybridity Bundle instance is available to Business Partners.

 The vCenter Server with Hybridity Bundle is a hosted private cloud that delivers the VMware vSphere stack as a service.
-The VMware environment is built on top of four {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}}, includes VMware vSAN as dedicated storage, provides automatic deployment and configuration of an easy-to-manage logical edge firewall that is powered by VMware NSX, and includes the VMware HCX on {{site.data.keyword.cloud_notm}} service.
+The VMware environment is built on top of a minimum of four {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}}, includes VMware vSAN as dedicated storage, provides automatic deployment and configuration of an easy-to-manage logical edge firewall that is powered by VMware NSX, and includes the VMware HCX on {{site.data.keyword.cloud_notm}} service.

 In many cases, the entire environment can be provisioned in less than a day and the bare metal infrastructure can rapidly and elastically scale the compute capacity up and down as needed.